 Being newly clean and sober has its ups and downs.

 If we are honest, in the beginning it can be a bummer.
 There are so many questions tied together with so many anxieties when it comes to socializing sober.
 Who am I going to be now?
 Will my friends like me when I’m sober?
 Should I even keep those friends?
 How am I going to make new friends?
-The list can continue from there, but they all narrow down to one basic idea–socializing sober.
+The list can continue from there, but the questions all narrow down to one–how can I socialize sober?

 These anxieties and wariness are all part of the process.
 You are not alone.